djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 }
 {% endhighlight %}

 By returning `caretPosition`, we'll get the current keyboard cursor position.
-Let's wrap it to a clean method.
+Let's wrap it into a clean method.

 {% highlight javascript linenos %}
 function getCaretPosition(textBox) {